-Five preliminary alternatives were identified in the Geary BRT Study, which focused on Geary between Van Ness and 33rd Avenue.
-These are: Alternative 1: Basic Transit Priority (Baseline); Alternative 2: Basic Plus Transit Priority; Alternative 3: Side BRT (Curb-Lane BRT); Alternative 4: Center BRT (Side Platforms with Two Medians); and Alternative 5: Center BRT (Center Platform with a Center Median).
-The Geary BRT Study estimated a preliminary cost of implementation to range from \$172-\$212 million dollars for Alternative 3, 4, or 5, and significantly less for Alternative 1 (Basic Transit Priority) or Alternative 2 (Basic Plus Transit Priority).
-Following a brief summary of the preliminary alternatives that were considered in the Geary BRT Study..
+Five preliminary alternatives were identified in the Geary BRT Study.
+These are: Alternative 1: Basic Transit Priority, Alternative 2: Basic Plus Transit Priority, Alternative 3: Side BRT (Curb-Lane BRT), Alternative 4: Center BRT (Side Platforms with Two Medians), and Alternative 5: Center BRT (Center Platform with a Center Median).
+The Geary BRT Study estimated a preliminary cost of implementation to range from \$172-\$212 million dollars for Alternatives 3, 4, or 5, and significantly less for Alternative 1 (Basic Transit Priority) or Alternative 2 (Basic Plus Transit Priority).
+A brief summary of the preliminary alternatives that were considered in the Van Ness BRT Study is below.